camitz/aws-cloudwatch-statsd-backend/README.md

         }
     }

 Using the option *processKeyForNamespace* (default is false) you can parse the bucket name for namespace in addition to metric name.
 The backend will use the last component of a bucket name comprised of slash (/), dot (.) or dash (-) separated parts as the metric name.
 The remaining leading parts will be used as namespace.
+Separators will be replaced with slashes (/).

     {
         backends: [ "aws-cloudwatch-statsd-backend" ],